aguseji/ndvi-algorithm-for-raspberry-pi/README.md

 Requirements:
   - Python 2.7 or higher;
-  - OpenCV 2.4 or higher, can be installed in http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/;
+  - OpenCV 2.4 or higher, can be installed using: `sudo apt-get install g++ libopencv-dev python-dev python-numpy python-opencv opencv-docs ffmpeg`

 Use:
   - Raspberry Pi open the terminal in this folder;